kyma-project/test-infra/development/secrets-rotator/cloud-run/service-account-keys-cleaner/README.md

 ## Cloud Run service deployment

-ServiceAccountKeysCleaner is deployed to Cloud Run applying Terraform config stored in [./terraform directory](../../terraform). `terraform apply` is executed automatically on every PR changing Terraform .tf files belonging to the application.
+ServiceAccountKeysCleaner is deployed to Cloud Run applying Terraform config stored in [./terraform directory](../../terraform). `terraform apply` runs automatically on every PR changing Terraform .tf files belonging to the application.

 1. Create the `service-${PROJECT_NUMBER}@gcp-sa-secretmanager.iam.gserviceaccount.com` service account with the `roles/pubsub.publisher` role if it does not exist.
 2. Merge your changes to test-infra main branch to trigger Terraform execution.